 • Financial data: Account numbers and routing numbers, financial records and other data may be used to access your funds.

-• Health record: Your medical records, insurance records and more can be used to commit identity theft.
+• Health records: Your medical records, insurance records and more can be used to commit identity theft.

 How Does a Dark Web Scan Work?